Customising plot styles#

 Hint

-When using the BoundaryNorm together with one of the pre-registered colormaps (e.g., viridis), use the lut argument (see matplotlib.cm.get_cmap()) to resample the colormap to have lut entries in the lookup table.
+When using the BoundaryNorm together with one of the pre-registered colormaps (e.g., viridis), use the lut argument (see get_cmap()) to resample the colormap to have lut entries in the lookup table.
 Set lut = <BoundaryNorm.ncolors> to use the full colormap range.

 Using matplotlib or seaborn stylesheets#